 Radiosurgery, such as Gamma Knife or CyberKnife, involves use of a robotic device to deliver beams of high-dose radiation to destroy the nerve.
 It can take weeks or even months for the pain to dissipate, although sometimes patients have immediate pain relief.
 The main risk is facial numbness.
 About half of patients report they are still pain free at three years.

 Finally, in microvascular decompression, a piece of the skull is removed behind the ear, exposing the trigeminal nerve.
 The surgeon then removes any blood vessels in contact with the nerve.
 It is the most invasive procedure, yet many experts believe it has the best results.
 However, it also entails the greatest risks, with between 0.2 and 0.5 percent of patients dying from the procedure.
 Complications include leaking spinal fluid, serious bruising, meningitis, double vision, and facial muscle weakness.
 About 10 percent of patients lose their hearing in one ear.

 Tarnoff was not a good candidate for decompression surgery because the neurosurgeon could not confirm that the nerve was compressed.
 She is now back on the carbamazepine and has been prescribed another AED, levetiracetam (Keppra).
 The pain is better, she says, but not completely gone.

-Harmon, however, underwent gamma knife radiotherapy.
+Harmon, however, underwent radiosurgery with the CyberKnife System.
 She was awake during the 45-minute procedure listening to the Frank Sinatra music piped into the operating room.
 The pain disappeared immediately.